RgbTrouw/Qs-Messenger/README.md

 - import certificates to 'crt' folder
 - import 'messengerDataBase.sql' file to mysql database 'messenger'

 The Gmail smtp service works well.
-Note that the password used is an "app password" and is different than the regular account password.
+Note that the password used is an "app password" and is different from the regular account password.
 One may set up a Gmail G Suite Account with the desired host domain name.
 Ie.
 qsmessenger@yourdomain.com or
 no-reply@yourdomain.com.